Mikalojus Daukša

+Biography

-Born probably after 1527 somewhere in the territory of the Grand Duchy of Lithuania (in Babėnai?), Daukša probably received his education in Vilnius and at one of the Western European Universities.
+Daukša was born between 1527 and 1538 in Babėnai (?), Grand Duchy of Lithuania.
+Daukša probably received his education in Vilnius and at one of the Western European Universities.
 He spoke several languages and had a personal library including books by Erasmus of Rotterdam and Philip Melanchthon.

 Daukša was a canon of Medininkai (nowadays Varniai) and an official member of the Samogitia.
 Under the auspices of bishop Merkelis Giedraitis, he translated the catechism by the Spanish Jesuit theologist Jacobo Ledesma.
 The postil, translated from the Polish translation by Jakub Wujek, was published in 1595, and became one of the means to fight paganism.
 Paganism was at that time still practiced in Lithuania.
 The work also served to counter the growing threat posed to Catholicism by the Reformation, which was promoted in Lithuania by the mighty Radziwiłł family.
 It was also the first book in Lithuanian to be printed in the Grand Duchy of Lithuania.

 In 1599 Daukša published another important work, the Lithuanian translation of the Polish language collection of sermons by Jakub Wujek, the Catholic Postil.
 There are two prefaces to this work, one in Latin and one in Polish.
 In the Polish preface, Daukša advocates the promotion of the Lithuanian language in the Grand Duchy and gave a brief definition of the Lithuanian nation and state.
+According to Daukša, a nation is a community which is united by territory, customs and the same language.
+In Polish language preface Daukša addressed compatriots who had not yet encountered the tradition of the written Lithuanian language and used other languages in their daily lives.
+He praised the proficiency in the Polish language, which, in his opinion, was very widespread in Lithuania and "through the pleasant union of the Grand Duchy with the renowned Polish Crown, is almost natural to us."
+Moreover, Daukša claimed that in order to main their state the Lithuanians must use the Lithuanian language as the main language of the state, create laws, write books, study in schools.
 The book is regarded as more valuable and important than the Catechism, and constitutes one of the monuments of the Lithuanian language.

 In his translations, Daukša used the central High Lithuanian dialect, influenced by both eastern High Lithuanian and Samogitian.
 As one of pioneers of written Lithuanian, he is credited with the introduction of several neologisms, among them mokytojas (teacher), valia (will), įkvėpimas (inspiration) and išmintis (wisdom).
 Of special importance for our knowledge of the Lithuanian language are the accent signs Daukša employs in the Postilla.